AndrewK-7/Comp472-Assignment1/README.md

 0. To ensure Jupyter is installed, open a command-line window and run the following command: `conda install jupyter`

-1. To run the Jupyter Notebook, open a command-line window within the project's root directory.
+1. To start the Jupyter Notebook instance, open a command-line window within the project's root directory.

 ![Img1](/images/img1.PNG)